-1-6 semester credit hoursLecture contact hours: 2; Lab contact hours: 3Web-based and classroom instructionPrerequisite: Consent of instructor
+1-6 semester credit hours

+Web-based and classroom instruction Prerequisite: Consent of instructor

 This course provides a mechanism for students to explore issues of personal interest in the field of biomedical informatics.
 The varying content may include topics such as display of large-scale nursing data, mapping issues for dentistry or linking public health knowledge to clinical medicine.
 This course may be graded on a letter grade or pass/fail basis, and may be repeated as topics vary.
-Maximum allowed hours of BMI 6002: 3 hours maximum certificate students and 6 hours for master's and doctoral students.
+Maximum allowed hours of BMI 6002: 3 hours maximum for certificate students and 6 hours for master's and doctoral students.